Surely nothing can be more exciting than the run down to the festive Christmas Holiday. Enjoy my articles on this wonderful time of year.

 5. Lip Balm

-Lips quickly get dry during winter months so a yummy lip balm or gloss will help keep them smooth.
+Lips quickly get dry during the winter months, so a yummy lip balm or gloss will help keep them smooth.
 Lip balms make practical little calendar stuffers and can be used for the whole family too.

 6. Nail Polish